Pareto index

-In economics the Pareto index, named after the Italian economist and sociologist Vilfredo Pareto, is a measure of the breadth of income or wealth distribution.
+In economics the Pareto index, named after the Italian economist and sociologist Vilfredo Pareto, is an approximation of income or wealth distribution.
 It is one of the parameters specifying a Pareto distribution and embodies the Pareto principle.
-As applied to income, the Pareto principle is sometimes stated in popular expositions by saying q=20% of the population has p=80% of the income.
-In fact, Pareto's data on British income taxes in his Cours d'économie politique indicates that about 20% of the population had about 80% of the income..
-For example, if the population is 100 and the total wealth is $100xm, then together q=20 people have pxm=$80xm.
-Hence, each of these people has x=pxm/q=$4xm.
+As applied to income, the Pareto principle is sometimes stated in by saying 20% of the population has 80% of the income.
+Pareto's data on British income taxes in his Cours d'économie politique indicates approximately 20% of the population had about 80% of the income..